malminhas/invoice-forge/README.md

 npm run dev
 ```

-4. The frontend will be available at http://localhost:8082
+4. The frontend will be available at http://localhost:5173

+**Note**: Both development and Docker deployment now use the same ports for consistency - frontend on 5173 (dev) or 8082 (Docker), backend on 8083 for both modes.

 Here is what the invoice creation form looks like: